Does My Will Include Power of Attorney?

 The short answer is no.

-Power of Attorney isn’t included as part of your will.
+Power of Attorney is not included as part of your will.

-It might make sense to you that your will’s primary benefactor, like your partner, would become your attorney if something happened to you, but without that explicit instruction, how can anyone be sure?
-How can it be proved if challenged in a court of law?
+It might seem reasonable that your will’s main beneficiary, such as your partner, would automatically become your attorney if something happened to you.
+But without that explicit instruction, how could anyone be sure?
+How could it be proven if challenged in a court of law?

 In the eyes of the law, a will and a Power of Attorney are separate legal documents.